High Purity Materials

 |Comments||Alloys with W/Ta/Mo.
 Smooth adherent films.|

 Nickel is a hard, lustrous, silvery-white metal.
-It has a density of 8.91 g/cc, a melting point of 1,453°C, and a vapor pressure of 10-4 Torr at 1,262°C. Its key characteristics are malleability, ductility, and ferromagnetism and its polished surface resists tarnishing when exposed to air.
-It is the second most abundant element in earth's core next to iron.
+It has a density of 8.91 g/cc, a melting point of 1,453°C, and a 10-4 Torr vapor pressure at 1,262°C. Its key characteristics are malleability, ductility, and ferromagnetism and its polished surface resists tarnishing when exposed to air.
+It is the second most abundant element in the earth's core, next to iron.
 It is mainly used to make stainless steel, coins, and batteries.
 It can also be found in jewelry, but its presence has decreased due to skin allergies.
-When evaporated in vacuum, nickel can form a decorative coating on ceramic surfaces or a solder layer in circuit device fabrication.
+When evaporated in a vacuum, nickel can form a decorative coating on ceramic surfaces or a solder layer in circuit device fabrication.
 It is often sputtered to form layers in the production of magnetic storage media, fuel cells.

-Click for a downloadable datasheet on the Nickel Evaporation Material (Ni)
+Click to download datasheet about Nickel Pellet Evaporation Material (Ni)